Bentley Bentayga Hybrid (2019-2020) running costs

 The Bentley Bentayga Hybrid will be expensive to run by any standard, but should be cheaper than its pure-petrol siblings

 |50||3yrs / unlimited miles||1yr / 10,000 miles||From £3,194 / £6,389|

 Despite the introduction of plug-in hybrid technology, the Bentley Bentayga Hybrid will be an expensive car to run.
 The more you plug it in, the more money you’ll save, although with just 24 miles of electric range, the vast majority of drivers will need to make regular use of the 3.0-litre V6 petrol engine.

-On paper, the non-hybrid 4.0-litre V8 and 6.0-litre W12 variants in the Bentayga range are capable of between 20 and 21.7mpg, with real-world figures likely to be even lower.
-The 3.0-litre V6 hybrid should better these numbers, but we’re not talking about Toyota Prius levels of efficiency here: when fuel economy is finally confirmed, expect less than 30mpg.
+On paper, the non-hybrid 4.0-litre V8 and 6.0-litre W12 variants in the Bentayga range are capable of between 20 and just under 22mpg, with real-world figures likely to be even lower.
+The 3.0-litre V6 hybrid should better these numbers – but it'll only come close to the official 81mpg figure if you use the electric range in full, every time.

 Bentley Bentayga Hybrid insurance group